gchq/gaffer-doc/docs/reference/predicates-guide/koryphe-predicates.md

 ## InDateRangeDual

-Tests if a start Comparable and end Comparable are within a provided range.
-Specifically the start Comparable has to be greater than the start bound and the end Comparable has to be less than the end bound.
-By default the range is inclusive, this can be toggled using the startInclusive and endInclusive booleans.
+Tests for if there is an overlap between the provided and configured date ranges.
 [Javadoc](https://gchq.github.io/koryphe/uk/gov/gchq/koryphe/impl/predicate/range/InDateRangeDual.html)

-This uses the same input formats as InDateRange.
+The provided start and end dates do not need to be within the range configured, there only needs to be an overlap.
+To ensure the provided start and/or end are wholly within and contained by the configured range set the `startFullyContained` and/or `endFullyContained` booleans to be true (false by default).

+By default, the start and end date comparison is inclusive, this can be changed using the `startInclusive` and `endInclusive` booleans.
+Note that dates with and without times are not treated as the same, e.g. `2017/01/01` is considered to be `2017/01/01 00:00`, see below for an example.

+If the start or end are not set they will be treated as unbounded.
+Input formats are the same as used by [`InDateRange`](#indaterange).

-Input type: `java.lang.Comparable, java.lang.Comparable`
+Input type: `java.util.Date, java.util.Date`

-??? example "Example with fully uncontained range"
+??? example "Example with entirely uncontained range"
+    This is the default when `startFullyContained` and `endFullyContained` are not specified, `startInclusive` and `endInclusive` are not specified and so these default to true.
+    This will accept any date range containing values which overlap with the configured range.
+Not all values need to be overlapping.
+    The configured range does include midnight/00:00:00 for the start or end date.
+This means that all times on "2017/03/01" are included and midnight of "2017/08/01" is included.

     === "Java"